Why Don't Police Aim for the Arms or Legs?

 The vast majority of police officers are fortunate enough to go their entire careers without having to fire their sidearms outside of training or firearms qualifications.
 In fact, many officers may never even have to "break leather"—a slang term to describe drawing your weapon from the holster.

 While no comprehensive data currently exists to track the number of police-involved shootings year to year, research suggests that only one in four law enforcement officers in the U.S. have fired their weapon in the line of duty.

-When the unfortunate situation arises that calls for a police officer to feel he has to use deadly force, questions are often asked after the fact as to why police didn't shoot the subject in the leg or other limbs, or why they had to kill them instead of just injure them.
+When the unfortunate situation arises that calls for a police officer to feel they have to use deadly force, questions are often asked after the fact as to why police didn't shoot the subject in the leg or other limbs, or why they had to kill them instead of just injure them.

 These are understandable questions, but they fail to take into account the totality of the circumstances that require a deadly force response in the first place.